nbgallery/rpki/README.md

                      password="my_pki_passphrase")
 GET('https://your.pki.enabled.website/path/to/whatever')
 ```
-Note that exeucting the code `library(rpki)` triggers the automatic configuration process.
-For manual configuration, you must **not** attach the package.
+Note that executing the line `library(rpki)` triggers the automatic configuration process.
+For manual configuration, do **not** attach the package.